 Origin of the Shiloh Shepherd

-The Shiloh Shepherd originated in the United States and was bred mostly for his intelligence, gentle temperament, and large size.
+The Shiloh Shepherd originated in the United States.
+It was bred mostly for intelligence, gentle temperament, and large size.

 The history of the breed is rather endearing, revolving around childhood memories and the fondness for one’s homeland.

 The creator is a woman by the name of Tina M. Barber, who founded the Shiloh Shepherds’ Kennel out of New York.